lopsae/rac/docs/debug/readme.md

 # Visual tests

-Html pages for visually testing RAC features.
+Html pages for visual testing of RAC features.